Title: Waiting for Tom Hanks

-Rom-coms are my favourite type of film, but in particular I adore those starring Tom Hanks.
-I mean I named my dog after the dog in ‘You’ve Got Mail’ because that film is just everything; Tom Hanks, Meg Ryan as warring book shop owners who are involved in an online relationship without actually realising that the other person is their nemesis…pure Nora Ephron rom-com gold. *happy sigh*
+Rom-coms are my favourite type of film, but in particular I adore those starring Tom Hanks.’You’ve Got Mail‘ is probably my favourite starring Tom Hank’s because it is just everything; Tom Hanks and Meg Ryan as warring book shop owners who are involved in an online relationship without actually realising that the other person is their nemesis…pure Nora Ephron rom-com gold. *happy sigh*

 So basically when I saw the name of this book I knew I had to read it and instantly put it on reserve in my local library.
 Honestly, I didn’t even bother to read the blurb!!!

 The MC in the book is Annie Cassidy and she’s even more obsessed with rom coms than I am (although I’m proud to say I’ve seen all bar two of the name checked rom coms in this book!).
 She is spending her life waiting for Tom Hanks… Obvs not the actual Tom Hanks because he’s married to Rita Wilson and it would be both weird and stalkery, but waiting on a man that is like the fictionalised rom com heroes that Tom Hanks plays.